MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-protection-updates-windows-defender-antivirus.md

 This article describes how to configure and manage updates for Windows Defender Antivirus.
 However, third-party vendors can be used to perform these tasks.

 For example, suppose that Contoso has hired Fabrikam to manage their security solution, which includes Windows Defender Antivirus.
-Fabrikam typically uses one of the following methods to keep Windows Defender Antivirus up to date:
+Fabrikam typically uses one of the following methods to manage Windows Defender Antivirus updates for Contoso's organization:

 - [Windows Management Instrumentation](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/use-wmi-windows-defender-antivirus)
 - [PowerShell cmdlets](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/use-powershell-cmdlets-windows-defender-antivirus)